patildnyaneshwar/Iwizard/fastlane/README.md

 ```
 fastlane android distribute
 ```
-Lane for distributing app using Firebase App Distributions
+Lane for distributing app to testers

 ----